terraform-provider-openstack/terraform-provider-openstack/website/docs/r/lb_loadbalancer_v2.html.markdown

 * `loadbalancer_provider` - (Optional) The name of the provider.
 Changing this creates a new loadbalancer.

+* `availability_zone` - (Optional) The availability zone of the Loadbalancer.
+  Changing this creates a new loadbalancer.
+Available only for Octavia microversion 2.14 or later.

 * `security_group_ids` - (Optional) A list of security group IDs to apply to the loadbalancer.
 The security groups must be specified by ID and not name (as opposed to how they are configured with the Compute Instance).